 Introduction / History

-Brahmin is a Hindu Indian caste.
+Brahman is a Hindu Indian caste.
 The English word brahmin is an anglicised form of the Sanskrit word Brahmana.
 Brahman refers to the 'Supreme Self' in Hinduism or the first of the gods.
-Brahmin refers to an individual.

 Where Are they Located?